imfycc/hexo-themes-yearn/README.md

 ## Preview

 [Demo](https://hufangyun.com)

 ## Development plan

+images uploaded to the CDN.
+To be completed before 20th

 ### Demand

-liveRe red style => green style
+test themes for others to use

+set the images size markdown to HTML

+every acticle set to meta desc

+The watermark image automatically

+prefetch

 previous posts and next posts

 PWA

-prefetch

 Contents https://yanm1ng.github.io/2017/09/10/Day06-%E7%90%86%E8%A7%A3Virtual-DOM%E6%A8%A1%E5%9E%8B/

-Random change the sidebar images

-every acticle set to meta desc

-images uploaded to the CDN

 about me